Intel officials say Russia boosting Trump candidacy

 At an open hearing this month, FBI Director Christopher Wray told the House Judiciary Committee that Russia was engaged in “information warfare” heading into the November election, but that law enforcement had not seen efforts to target America’s infrastructure.
 He said Russia is relying on a covert social media campaign to divide the American public.

-Associated Press writers Aamer Madhani and Deb Riechmannand Zeke Millerin Las Vegas contributed to this report.
+Associated Press writers Aamer Madhani, Deb Riechmann and Eric Tucker in Washington, Zeke Miller in Las Vegas and Daria Litvinova contributed from Moscow contributed to this report.